MichalLytek/type-graphql/docs/middlewares.md

 title: Middlewares and guards
 ---

 Middlewares are a piece of reusable code that can be easily attached to resolvers and fields.
-By using middlewares you can extract the common used code from your resolvers and then just declaratively attach them with decorator or even register globally.
+By using middlewares you can extract the common used code from your resolvers and then just declaratively attach it using decorator or even register globally.

 ## Creating middlewares